Valar-Systems/Glasscalibur/README.md

 ### Is your window wide enough?

-The deivce is just under 22" from end to end.
+The device is just under 22" from end to end.
 This means your window needs to be at least 44" wide.
 Also add in 2 inches to be safe.
 So your window needs to be 46" wide from end to end.

 ### Is your window too heavy?

 The motor has been tested to move up to 40 lbs.
-However, this is extrememly heavy and may cause problems.
+However, this is extremely heavy and may cause problems.
 If your window is this heavy, lubricate it with dry silicone spray and check if that helps.

 ## How to build it

-**Long story:**

-This build includes a large number of different screws, nuts, and hardware that are difficult to find.
-In order to bring the cost of building this to the lowest possible level, we have created a kit, as well as a list of additional required hardware from Amazon.
-By purchasing the large and heavy products from Amazon, we are able to decrease the total cost of the entire build to an affordable level.
+This build includes many different screws, nuts, and hardware that are difficult to find.
+To bring the cost of building this to the lowest possible level, we have created a kit, as well as a list of additional required hardware from Amazon.
+By purchasing the large and heavy products from Amazon, we can decrease the total cost of the entire build to an affordable level.

 To decrease the price even more, please 3D print the parts in the "hardware" folder.
 If you do not have a 3D printer, you may purchase a kit with 3D printed parts.

-**Short Story:**

 * Total parts cost: ~$130 USD
 * Total print time: 24 hours